navitaslts/academic_metrics/us.md

 # 2019 - L&T Report - Academic Metrics
-We need provide the retention rates for each trimester of 2018 and 2019:
+We need provide 4 academic metrics for each trimester of 2018 and 2019.

 ## 1. Retention Rate